Home - Diet - Vegetarian and Vegan - Italian Bean Soup with Pasta

 • Canned tomatoes: I recommend canned whole plum tomatoes or drained diced tomatoes.
 They add color and tanginess to the soup base.

-• Dried pasta: Short pasta shapes are the best choice to use in soups.
+• Dried pasta: Small pasta shapes are the best choice to use in soups.
 I love little shells (farfalline), elbows or ditalini.
 I’ve also successfully made this soup with gluten-free pasta made with chickpea flour.

 • Broth + Bean Liquid: Rather than discarding the starchy liquid in the cans of beans, I save it and mix it with broth (or water) for the base of the soup.
 Use chicken broth, vegetable broth or water to make 3 cups total.